Health and Safety

 Starting in 2007, Resolute undertook a company-wide initiative to move from being reactive to the proactive management of health and safety issues.
 The goal is to examine the factors that could result in an incident and resolve those using leading indicators before an incident actually occurs.

 Our approach to injury prevention is one that combines leadership from the company with the individual responsibility of our employees.
-This approach is supported by a safety management system (SMS) that includes training and awareness, audits and monitoring, as well as employee engagement through our three proactive safety pillars at all our operations.
+This approach is supported by an occupational health and safety management system (SMS) that includes training and awareness, audits and monitoring, as well as employee engagement through our three proactive safety pillars at all our operations.
 Our employees receive specific training on safety policies and procedures not only to ensure compliance with these requirements, but also to be certain that they clearly understand the safety expectations for performing their jobs.

 Our SMS is comprised of three pillars that drive our everyday focus on health and safety across our operations:

 - One-on-one safety commitment discussions that allow us to reinforce our expectations that our employees will work safely.

 - Hazard recognition that is performed prior to undertaking any tasks, allowing employees to evaluate and control safety-related risks, and to halt a task when one of Resolute’s 7 Prevention Reflexes is triggered, which reduces the potential for injury.

 - Near-miss reporting that engages employees in our health and safety processes and provides site management teams with risk recognition data that we use to maintain the daily proactive mindset that prevents injuries.